Create Custom Attributes to contain additional information that pertains to locations, lead forms, or events.

-Sometimes companies may want to include additional information in their locator's search results that are not covered in the standard supplied fields.
-There is value in educating your audience about each location so they will have the information they need before they make a purchase.
-For example, you may want to include a paragraph description of each location, allowing each store to let the public know the special benefits their store offers.
+Sometimes companies need to include additional information in their locator's search results that is not covered in our standard fields.
+For example, you may want to include a description of each location, allowing each store to let the public know some details about their store.

-For store locators, Bullseye's Map On Top Interface allows companies to display custom attributes on a detail/landing page.
+For store locators, Bullseye's standard web interfaces allow companies to display custom attributes on a detail/landing page.
 You may also create a custom store locator interface using our API and use attributes to return data that is not covered in our standard fields.

-Custom attributes can be entered in 7 different formats:
+Custom attributes can be entered in these formats:

-Memo-Use for long text information, paragraphs, etc. where a description is required on location landing pages, lead forms, or events.
+Memo: Use for long text information, paragraphs, etc. where a description is required on location landing pages, lead forms, or events.

-Yes/No-Use for either/or scenarios (i.e. “Does this location accept credit cards?”) on location landing pages, lead forms, or events.
+Yes/No: Use for either/or scenarios (i.e. “Does this location accept credit cards?”) on location landing pages, lead forms, or events.

-Link-Use to put an active link to a website.
-You can include display text that is different from the url itself (used for locations/landing pages only).
+Link: Use to put an active link to a web page.
+You may include display text that is different from the url itself (used for locations/landing pages only).

 How to Add a Custom Attribute

 Go to Settings > Attributes and select Add Attribute.
 You will be taken to the Add Attribute page.
 Type in the name of the attribute, and select the appropriate field type.
-For the field types text, memo, numeric, yes/no, and link, simply select Save after you select the field type.
+For the field types text, memo, numeric, yes/no, link, and photo, simply select Save after you select the field type.
 You will now be able to enter data in this newly created field.
 See Upload Images Using the Image Uploader Tool below for information on using the image uploader.

 For the field types drop down, radio group, and checkbox, you will need to enter additional information.
 After you select the field type, the following screen will appear: